andretietz/retroauth/retroauth-android/README.md

  </manifest>
  ```
 ### 3. Setup an AuthenticationService
-There are multiple ways of doing that:
+There are two ways of doing that:

 * Option 1:
 Extend the AuthenticationService and provide the ACTION-string.